For the last 20 years, there has not been a more prevalent dogma in nutrition than the importance of calories.

 3. Calories Are Labeled Correctly

-Sadly, I have seen this myth trick even the most knowledgeable of people.
+Sadly, this is one of the calorie myths that trick even the most knowledgeable of people.
 In reality, foods fluctuate wildly when it comes to caloric totals.
 At best, these calorie counts are a pretty good “guesstimate” of what is actually contained in food.

 For example, did you know that the FDA has about a 15-20% caloric leeway when labeling foods as approved?
 (2) Restaurants are another huge guilty party here, as their calorie counts are notoriously inaccurate.
 (3) The best way to combat this?
 Cook for yourself at home.
 While this still won’t be perfectly accurate, you will have much better control over the food going into your mouth.
 It will also end up saving you a boatload of money in the long run.
 Win-win.